 New Protocols and Processes for Everyone’s Safety

 There are many protocols in place at Glacial Ridge to keep community members and healthcare staff safe—some seen, some unseen—while also providing care for those who may need to be screened for COVID-19.

 Glacial Ridge has signs at all public entrances to the hospital and three clinics directing people to stop.
 The sign says if they have a fever, cough, respiratory illness or other respiratory symptom, they are not to enter the clinics or the ER.
 They are directed to call 320.334.5481 first, to be screened and get further instructions.

 The phone number provided is only to be used by patients with those specific symptoms.
 There are slips of paper with the phone number attached to the signs, so people can take one and make the call from their car or after returning home.
 After the screening call by a GRHS RN – using current MDH guidelines for testing – the patient is instructed how to proceed for testing at GRHS or whether to self-quarantine at home.
 Instructions are on our COVID-19 page.

 Anticipate ambulance personnel to be wearing personal protective equipment (PPE) when responding to 911 ambulance calls.
 They wear this on all calls as a precaution to help protect everyone from potential exposure to the coronavirus.

-Other new measures taken by Glacial Ridge to maintain a safe and sterile environment at the hospital and clinics are:
+Other Measures taken by Glacial Ridge to maintain a safe and sterile environment at the hospital and clinics are:

 - A no-visitor policy in the hospital.